Healthdirect Free Australian health advice you can count on.

 Risk factors you can control include:

-When you find out your results, you should discuss them with your doctor and act to reduce your risk of heart disease.
+When you find out the results from your assessment, you should discuss them with your doctor and act to reduce your risk of heart disease.

 Should I check my heart disease risk?